Chemistry of Materials

 Chemistry of Materials is a peer-reviewed scientific journal, published since 1989 by the American Chemical Society.
-Chemistry of Materials is currently indexed in: Chemical Abstracts Service (CAS), SCOPUS, EBSCOhost, British Library, Swetswise, and Web of Science.
 It was founded by Leonard V. Interrante, who was the Editor-in-Chief until 2013.
-Jillian M. Buriak took over as Editor-in-Chief in January 2014.Editor Profile - Chemistry of Materials - ACS Publications.
+Jillian M. Buriak took over as Editor-in-Chief in January 2014.
 She was followed by Sara E. Skrabalak, who assumed the position of Editor-in-Chief in November 2020.

 Abstracting, indexing, and impact factor

-According to the Journal Citation Reports, Chemistry of Materials has a 2021 impact factor of 10.508.
+According to the Journal Citation Reports, Chemistry of Materials has a 2022 impact factor of 8.6.

 It is indexed in the following bibliographic databases: